-- learn how to use assistive devices (e.g., braces, wheelchairs, etc.)
+- learn how to use assistive devices, such as braces, wheelchairs, and walkers.

 About your office visit

-Physiatrists plan treatment based on a thorough evaluation of the patients medical history, and/or neurological reports, X-rays, and laboratory tests.
+hysiatrists plan treatment based on a thorough evaluation of the patient's medical history, and/or neurological reports, X-rays, and laboratory tests.
 They can use electromyography (EMG) and nerve conduction tests to evaluate nerve and muscle function.
-PM&R treatment may include any combination of the following: medication, physical therapy, occupational therapy, massage, exercise, epidural steroid injections, and more.
+PM&R treatment may include any combination of the following: medication, physical therapy, occupational therapy, massage, exercise, spinal injections, and more.

-A PM&R doctor completes 4 years of medical school and at least 4 more years of residency training in this field.
-They are then board certified by the American Board of Physical Medicine and Rehabilitation.
+A PM&R doctor has completed 4 years of medical school and at least 4 more years of residency training in this field.
+Certification is through the American Board of Physical Medicine and Rehabilitation.

 Sources & links

 If you have more questions, please contact Mayfield Brain & Spine at 800-325-7787 or 513-221-1100.

 reviewed by: Marc Orlando, MD, Mayfield Clinic, Cincinnati, Ohio